-The best way to take a bite out of global warming is to green our diets by shifting to plant-based foods.
+The best way to take a bite out of global warming is to green our diets by shifting towards plant-based foods.
 Want to do more?
 Here are a dozen delicious and beneficial ways to spend your voting dollars…

 Avoid Animal Products